 The same is true for our horses and other animals we care for.
 We feed them what we are told to feed them and still there are more unhealthy and unsound horses than ever.
 Cushing‘ s disease, insulin resistance, suspensory injury, colic and laminitis are seen at an alarming rate.
-EOTRH of the incisor teeth and deep digital tendon desmitis (dropped fetlocks) were not even in the text book at vet school in 1980.
+EOTRH of the incisor teeth and deep digital tendon desmitis (dropped fetlocks or DSLD) were not even in the text books at vet school in 1980.

 A well known disrupter was Galileo who about 500 years ago determined that the sun did NOT circle the earth.
 Unfortunately his theory that the earth was spinning on an axis and this spinning ball also circled the sun was considered heresy punishable by death by burning.
 The church really did not want their followers to think that anything but the Earth was the center of our universe.
 His sentence was commuted to life of house arrest and his books were burned instead.

 It didn’t really matter that Galileo was correct.
 It went against the rules and the beliefs of the mass of people in charge.
 He was a true disrupter.